Clay Township, Atchison County, Missouri

 Township in Atchison County, Missouri, U.S.

 Clay Township is a township in Atchison County, Missouri, United States.
 At the 2020 census, its population was 1710.

+History

 Clay Township was organized on February 20, 1856 after being split from Clark Township and Polk Township.
 It was named after Henry Clay of Kentucky.
+The first mill in Atchison County was built in 1842 on Rock Creek in this township.

 Geography

-Clay Township covers an area of 108.9 km2 and contains one incorporated settlement, Rock Port (the county seat).
-It contains five cemeteries: Bush, Green Hill, Hunter, Millsap, and Smith.
+Clay Township covers an area of 42.03 sqmi and contains one incorporated settlement, Rock Port (the county seat).
+It contains seven cemeteries: Bush, County Home, Elmwood, Greenhill, Hunter, Millsap, and Smith.

-The streams of Boney Branch, Turkey Creek, and Volger Branch run through this township.
+The largest stream in the township is Rock Creek, and a few smaller streams flow through as well: Boney Branch, Turkey Creek, and Volger Branch.

 The former settlement of Union City was located in the center-west of the township on the foot of the Loess Bluffs three-miles east of Phelps City.

 Transportation

 Clay Township contains one airport, Luhrs Landing Strip.

+Major highways

+The following highways travel through the township: